The Sandman Reader II: The Doll’s House

 November 1989

-Story Artist: Mike Dringenberg (penciller), Malcolm Jones III (inker)
+Story Artist: Mike Dringenberg (penciler), Malcolm Jones III (inker)

-“The Doll House” storyline formally began with issue #10.
-It opened by featuring a discussion between Desire and Despair about the pending coming of a ‘dream vortex.’
-That vortex would be in the form of a young woman but the consequences of her coming were not entirely explained..
+“The Doll’s House” storyline formally began with issue #10.
+It opened by featuring a discussion between Desire and Despair about the impending arrival of a ‘dream vortex.’
+That vortex would be in the form of a young woman, but the consequences of her arrival were not entirely explained.

-Enter a young woman – the character of Rose Walker was then introduced to readers and she would be a central character in the coming issues.
-Rose wasn’t disconnected from past characters that readers had met though.
+Enter a young woman – the character of Rose Walker was then introduced to readers, and she would be a central character in the coming issues.
+Rose was not disconnected from past characters that readers had met though.
 Her grandmother, Unity Kincaid, had been seen in a coma during Morpheus’s imprisonment back in issue #1.

-The notion of a dream vortex was again referenced while Rose slept on a plane ride to England to visit her grandmother and she ended up visited the Dreaming in her dream.
-In that dream, Rose overheard Lucien mentioned key figures still missing from the Dreaming, such as the Corinthian and Fiddler’s Green.
+The notion of a dream vortex was again referenced while Rose slept on a plane ride to England to visit her grandmother, and she ended up visiting the Dreaming in her dream.
+In that dream, Rose overheard Lucien mention key figures still missing from the Dreaming, such as the Corinthian and Fiddler’s Green.
 Two other missing characters were Brute and Glob, who would factor into issue #11.
-Rose was mentioned by Morpheus as being the dream vortex but she woke up soon after hearing that acknowledgement.
+Rose was mentioned by Morpheus as being the dream vortex, but she woke up soon after hearing that acknowledgment.

 As the visit with Unity was concluding, Unity advised Rose to move to an apartment in a Florida home that was filled with odd characters.
-Rose also received a ring from Unity as a gift, the same rink that she seen in her recent dream visit to the Dream and that connection worried Rose regarding what else from her dreams might come true.
-Morpheus was shown as monitoring events from amid Unity’s doll collection but he did not directly interfere with the situation.
+Rose also received a ring from Unity as a gift, the same ring that she saw in her recent dream visit to the Dreaming and that connection worried Rose regarding what else from her dreams might come true.
+Morpheus was shown as monitoring events from amid Unity’s doll collection, but he refrained from directly interfering with the situation.

-The Corinthian was first glimpsed by readers in Amarillo, Texas at the end of the issue.
-In horrific fashion, he captured someone named Davy who he appeared intent on torturing.
+The Corinthian was first glimpsed by readers in Amarillo, Texas, at the end of the issue.
+Horrifically, he captured someone named Davy whom he appeared intent on torturing.

-Many new facts were thrown at readers in this issue.
+This issue bombarded readers with new information.
 While readers learned that Rose was the ‘dream vortex,’ the details of what that meant were still left to unfold in the coming issues.

-This issue was technically the first appearance of Desire, who acted as Desire’s ‘twin.’
+This issue was technically the first appearance of Despair, who was Desire’s ‘twin.’

 Sandman #11: “Moving In”